Teaching

 SBME Open House

-The School of Biomedical Engineering open house welcomes highschool students across the Lower Mainland to explore undergraduate biomedical engineering and the Medtech/Life Sciences ecosystem through SBME's state-of-the-art classrooms, learning spaces and specialized research facilities including the SBME Makerspace and the Biofoundry.
+The School of Biomedical Engineering open house welcomes highschool students across the Lower Mainland to explore undergraduate biomedical engineering and the Medtech/Life Sciences ecosystem through SBME's state-of-the-art classrooms, learning spaces and specialized research facilities including the SBME Makerspace and the Biodevice Foundry.
 Highschool and prospective students meet professors, researchers and current students, and learn about the cutting-edge research in medicine and technology.

 Girls and STEAM